BigDataBoutique/elasticsearch-cloud-deploy/packer/README.md

 The output of running Packer here would be two machine images, as below:

 * elasticsearch node image, containing latest Elasticsearch installed (latest version 8.x) and configured with best-practices.
-* kibana node image, based on the elasticsearch node image, and with Kibana (8.x, latest), nginx with basic proxy and authentication setip, and Kopf.
+* kibana node image, based on the elasticsearch node image, and with Kibana (8.x, latest).

 ## On Amazon Web Services (AWS)